clin1234/clin1234.github.io/index.md

 * [zlite library](https://github.com/clin1234/zlite) Still in progress.
 * [copilot-clone](https://github.com/clin1234/copilot-clone) A VSCode extension for code suggestions, much like Github Copilot.
 GH page is [here](https://clin1234.github.io/copilot-clone)
 * [NMS](https://github.com/clin1234/NMS) a proof of concept Minesweeper-like clone with multiplayer support.
 Still in progress.

-# Rollins-related stuff

-As a member of the local ACM chapter, this serves as a repository for personal projects and pursuits otherwise "taxing" for the college's technical resources, in the views of the IT Department. **I vehemently disagree.**

-Furthermore, in the age of COVID lockdowns and fear of infections, governmental influence and authority, at least in the Western world, has certainly waxed.
-This may not bide well with budding liberty-minded intelligentia, at least what remains of it in the United States.
-Joining a certain student-run club has certain soured my perception of governmental competance in swiftly dealing with social crises on all levels.
-To quote the forefather of contemporary American conservatism:

-> “Truth is a demure lady, much too ladylike to knock you on your head and drag you to her cave.
-She is there, but people must want her, and seek her out.”
-― William F. Buckley Jr.

 ## ACM club (outdated)